 OK - Click OK to save and exit.

 Cancel - Click Cancel to cancel all operations and exit.

 Insert GIS Data Source Picture

 The GIS Data Source contains information about the database and the feature class that the GIS Exchange is built.

-Where Clause: allows the user to create a script to query the specific items to import.
-The Query can be built on specific columns within the database (e.g. LIFECYCLESTATUS = 'ACTIVE').
+Where Clause: Allows you to create a script to query the specific items to import.
+The Query can be built on specific columns within the database (e.g., LIFECYCLESTATUS = 'ACTIVE').